-All requests for information, including requests for private telephone numbers, must be referred to the Director of Human Resources.
 All employees must comply with traffic laws relating to use of cell phones while driving.

 3.D.
 30: Voice Mail

 Managers/designates, Home Share Coordinators, and administrative staff are to ensure their recorded voice mail messages are appropriate, informative, and timely.
 Managers/designates, Home Share Coordinators, and administrative staff are responsible for the security of their account and password and for taking precautions to prevent unauthorized access to mail boxes.
 The Director of Quality Assurance and the Director of Finance record voice mail passwords and store them in a secure place.